Black "Firsts" We're Celebrating this Black History Month

 Photo: Stew Milne / Contributor (Getty Images)

-Fisk University announced that it would be creating the first HBCU gymnastics team in February 2022.
+Fisk University announced that it would create the first HBCU gymnastics team in February 2022.
 In January 2023, the team competed in its first meet, placing fourth.
 According to Deadline, a docuseries is being made about the team.

 Advertisement